Exploring The Definition, Symptoms, And Treatments Of A Psychotic Break

 Updating the language of a psychotic break

 While the term “mental breakdown” was sometimes previously used to describe a psychotic break, current language has largely evolved.
-It tends to be both more accurate and more inclusive to describe psychosis as a mental health crisis, often caused by an undiagnosed or untreated mental health condition.
+It tends to be both more accurate and more inclusive to describe psychosis as a mental health crisis, often caused by an undiagnosed or untreated mental or physical health condition.

 Psychiatric conditions that may cause psychotic breaks